istic/otwarchive/CONTRIBUTING.md

 ### Release

-Once we have checked that all is well, your contribution will be deployed to [Archive of Our Own](https://archiveofourown.org) and you will be credited in the [AO3 Release Notes](https://archiveofourown.org/admin_posts?tag=1)!
+Once we have checked that all is well, your contribution will be deployed to [LarpFic](https://archiveofourown.org) and you will be credited in the [AO3 Release Notes](https://archiveofourown.org/admin_posts?tag=1)!
 Make sure you tell us your preferred name and pronoun in the pull request.